The Need for Life Insurance

 Wealth Replacement

-Traditionally, the primary wealth replacement use of life insurance was to replace wealth lost to the federal estate tax.
-However, in recent years, the federal estate tax exemption has been historically high, increasing from $2 million (2006-2008) to $3.5 million (2009) to $5 million (2010), and finally to $11.7 million (2021) per individual.
-As a result, increasingly fewer estates are subject to federal estate tax, and thus fewer individuals need life insurance solely for traditional wealth replacement.
+One wealth replacement use of life insurance is to replace wealth lost to the federal estate tax.
+However, in recent years, the federal estate tax exemption has been historically high.
+As a result, very few estates are subject to federal estate tax, and thus fewer individuals need life insurance to compensate for the costs of federal estate taxes.

 But life insurance also satisfies other wealth replacement needs.
 For example, many of the most significant assets people have are tax-qualified retirement plans (such as IRAs, 401(k)s, and pension plans).
 Because these are a special class of assets, they are subject to ordinary income tax when distributed to beneficiaries.
 Given the statistics that beneficiaries often deplete these assets quickly, they will incur significant income tax in withdrawing these assets.
-Therefore, a $1 million IRA may be worth only $650,000 after federal income tax, and less after state income tax.
-Realizing this, many of us would benefit from life insurance designed to replace this lost wealth, thereby enabling our families to receive the full value of our assets.
+Therefore, a $1 million IRA may be worth substantially less after federal income tax, and even less after state income tax, too.
+Realizing this, many of us can benefit from life insurance designed to replace this lost wealth, thereby enabling our families to receive the full value of our assets.

 Life insurance also serves the following wealth replacement needs: